 Memphis Murder and Assault Attorney

-Facing charges of murder in Tennessee can result in some very serious penalties if you are convicted, ranging from lengthy prison sentences to substantial fines and more.
+Facing charges of murder in Tennessee can result in severe penalties if you are convicted, ranging from lengthy prison sentences to substantial fines and more.
 Understanding the complexities of your case and the legal landscape is crucial to mounting an effective defense.

 The element that changes a charge from homicide to murder is the presence of malice aforethought.
 It means that you intended to kill the person and that this intention was in place before a confrontation began.